chrissearle/www_cso/content/2018/09/26/pocket-money-with-the-s-banken-api.md

 ---
 title: Pocket money with the S'banken API
 date: 2018-09-26 10:54 +0200
-tags: s'banken, open banking, ios
+tags: sbanken, open banking, ios
 ---

 S'banken has support for giving a child/teenager a card connected to a bank account in the parent's customer account.